Donald Trump Meets With Intelligence Leaders But Still Doesn't Publicly Blame Russia for Hacks

 President-elect Donald Trump called his meeting with the nation’s top spies “constructive” Friday, but held off on publicly naming Russia as the perpetrator of last year’s election-related hacks on Democratic groups.

-After weeks of questioning assertions and accusations of political motivation, Trump said in a statement that he has “tremendous respect” for the work of the nation’s intelligence community.
+His comments came after weeks of questioning assertions and accusations of political motivation toward the nation’s intelligence community, and just an hour before the U.S. government released a declassified report accusing Russian President Vladimir Putin of ordering an “influence campaign” against the American democratic order.
+Russia’s campaign involved the hacks, strategic leaks of sensitive information, the dissemination of fake news, and the use of internet trolls, the report states.

+“We assess Russian President Vladimir Putin ordered an influence campaign in 2016 aimed at the US presidential election,” the joint-FBI, CIA, and NSA report released by the Office of the Director of National Intelligence stated.
+“Russia’s goals were to undermine public faith in the US democratic process, denigrate Secretary Clinton, and harm her electability and potential presidency.
+We further assess Putin and the Russian Government developed a clear preference for President-elect Trump.”

 FBI Director James Comey, NSA Director Adm.
-Mike Rogers, Director of National Intelligence James Clapper, and CIA Director John Brennan traveled to Trump’s office in New York to provide him with their long-stated conclusions, as well as the top-secret sources and methods that helped assign the blame to Russia.
+Mike Rogers, Director of National Intelligence James Clapper, and CIA Director John Brennan traveled to Trump’s office in New York to provide him with a top-secret version of the report, including the sources and methods that helped assign the blame to Russia.
 But while adopting a more positive tone toward their work, Trump didn’t publicly acknowledge the results.

 “I had a constructive meeting and conversation with the leaders of the Intelligence Community this afternoon,” Trump said.
 “I have tremendous respect for the work and service done by the men and women of this community to our great nation.”

 Trump and his senior leadership team have been on the defensive over the hacks for months, as some Democrats have tried to use the interference to undermine the legitimacy of his electoral win.
 But even top Republicans are confident in ascribing responsibility to Russia, and that the leaks of damaging documents to Wikileaks were designed to weaken 2016 Democratic presidential nominee Hillary Clinton’s candidacy, as they sent her campaign into a protective crouch.
 Intelligence sources told TIME’s Massimo Calabresi they are confident that Russian hackers gained damaging information on Republicans, but declined to release it during the election season.
+The DNI report states that the FBI and CIA have “high confidence” that Putin and Russia intended to boost Trump’s chances, while the NSA has “confidence” in that assessment.

 In an interview with TIME in November, Trump said of Russia, “I don’t believe it.
 I don’t believe they interfered.”
 He told the New York Times Friday that the focus on Russia amounted to “a political witch hunt.”
 His comments came after he received multiple briefings from the intelligence community about their conclusions on the hacks into the Democratic National Committee and the personal email of Clinton campaign chairman John Podesta.
 The latest briefing, from the highest-ranking officials yet, comes after the conclusion of a comprehensive report into Russian interference in the election ordered by outgoing President Barack Obama.
-An unclassified version of the report was released to the American public on Friday after Trump’s meeting.

 Trump’s public statement after the meeting seemed to conflate the sponsorship of the damaging leaks with the question of whether they impacted the election result, as he has denied that any of the hacking affected the outcome.